LiteHell/theseed-skin-buma/README.md

 This is a third-party skin for the seed engine, based on [bulma](https://bulma.io).
 Special thanks to [gdl-888](https://github.com/gdl-888) for porting to Vue.js.

+## Formatting
+This project uses [prettier](https://prettier.io) for formatting.
+It convenient to use Visual Studio Code with [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)

 ## Copyright
 Copyright (C) 2017 LiteHell, and contributors